Six Uses For Springtime Violets Growing Wild in Your Yard

-I know it’s a little early in the year to be writing about a springtime flower, but they can start blooming as early as February, and are typically done blooming by mid-April (at least in my part of the world).
+Wild violets can start blooming as early as February and are typically done blooming by mid-April (at least in my part of the world).
 So doing a little research and planning to forage now will actually help you.
 Write it in your planner if you need to.
 Make a notation on your calendar.
-But don’t miss your opportunity to enough these beautiful flowers to their full potential this year.
+Don’t miss your opportunity to enough these beautiful flowers to their full potential this year.

 Nutritionally, violets have tons of vitamin C and bioflavonoids such as rutin, making it a useful tonic for hemorrhoids, spider veins, varicose veins, broken capillaries and easy bruising.
 They are also loaded with carotenes, the precursor to Vitamin A. Both of these important vitamins are associated with increased immune function and wound healing.
 Violet’s a healer, you see.
 Violet roots reach way down into moist spring soil and pull up vital nutrients and minerals such as Calcium and Magnesium.
 The leaves become little green vitamin tablets.

 Violet leaves also contain mucilage, which has a soothing, moistening effect in the body and is responsible for much of violet’s medicinal activity.
 Mucilage makes for easy bowel movements; moist, healthy lungs and mucous membranes and it helps to soothe and heal abraded tissue externally and internally (G.I. tract, bladder irritations, etc.) Violet has been used for such conditions as bronchitis, constipation, urinary tract irritation, and chronic skin conditions.

 *Make sure you are using just the flower petals, removing as much of the greenery as possible.*

 Fill a small glass jar (I typically use a pint jar or smaller) with the flower petals.
 Slowly pour honey over the flowers, stirring gently with a knife to remove any air bubbles.
 Cover and let infuse for 2 days or up to a week.